WCGT

 Along with your application

-you can submit a copy of your most recent verifiable handicap
+you can submit a copy of your most recent verifiable handicap card as proof of

-card as proof of your handicap.
-Any other league year-end score
+your handicap.
+Any other league year-end score sheets may be submitted, and we

-acceptable.
-We do contact your home course or other golf organization
+will advise you if they are acceptable.
+We do contact your home course or other

-or association that computed your handicap for verification
+golf organization or association that computed your handicap for verification

 of your current handicap.